Campus Improvement Plan

 COMMUNITY ENGAGEMENT

 Spring Branch Middle School works closely with the SBISD Community Engagement Division to support meaningful, strategic two-way engagement of families, community members, partners, and volunteers.
-The district traditionally has a large and very committed network of partners and 11,000+ volunteers.
+The district traditionally has a large and very committed network of partners and 12,000+ volunteers.
 During the summer, the Community Engagement team conducts a needs assessment with our campus to determine community engagement strengths and areas of support.
 We welcome and value volunteers who serve on our campus as mentors and tutors to support student success.

 Family and Community Engagement Strengths

-- Active PTA
+- Active and supportive PTA

 Problem Statements Identifying Family and Community Engagement Needs